alimium/employment-optimization-problem/README.md

 - Each month has the same menu which is set at the beginnig of the year.
 - Both types of foods must be cooked. _(No food can be bought as of now)_

-Eventually, The goal is to minimize the personel costs of the company by optimising the number of employees and their work hours.
+Eventually, The goal is to minimize the personel costs of the company by optimizing the number of employees and their work hours.

 ## Model